mrandrew1/crud/README.md

 DELETE('/children/{id}')

-//to change a note: it returns whole table after deleting the note
+//to change a note: it returns whole table after changing the note

 PUT('/children/{id}')